Travelers Championship: A hole-by-hole guide to TPC River Highlands

 Thousands of onlookers peer down at the action at TPC River Highlands' 18th hole from all sides during the final round of the Travelers Championship.

 Far less fearsome than it used to be now that players routinely smash tee shots past two fairway bunkers and down the gentle hill to within 120 yards, this is still a fitting finisher, with a green set at the bottom of a huge amphitheater covered with rowdy New England sports fans.
-The putting surface is set at just enough of an angle as to make even wedge shots slightly uncomfortable when the greens firm up.
-Two bunkers loom - including the one from which Jordan Spieth holed out to beat Daniel Berger in 2017 - but the chipping area left of the green might be the tougher place to play from.
+The putting surface is set at just enough of an angle as to make even wedge shots slightly uncomfortable when the greens are firm.
+Two bunkers loom - including the one from which Jordan Spieth holed out to beat Daniel Berger in 2017 - but the chipping area left of the green might be the trickier place to play from.
 It gets a lot of traffic from pros who tug their approaches in order to avoid the sand.

 Cromwell, Connecticut